 As I mentioned, I’ve always dreamed of writing a book.
 As I was working my way through these journal prompts, I realized that I see it in my mind as something I’ll do “someday.”
 I’ve never even attempted it, because I’ve never made it a priority.
 I’ve been holding on to a bizarre belief that, on some magical day, my muse will descend, and I will write a book in a fit of inspiration.
 It was eye-opening to realize what my subconscious thought process has been, and once I realized it, I immediately wanted to change it.
 I’m never going to write a book “someday,” which is why I’ve decided I’m going to do it this year.

-- What goals can I set to help me have the kind of year I want in 2018?
+- What goals can I set to help me have the kind of year I want?